Home Element Metal Niobium

 Position of transition metal or chemical element niobium on the periodic table

-Isotopes of niobium
+Isotopes of Niobium

-Niobium has one stable isotope like 93Nb.
+Niobium has one stable isotope 93Nb.
 32 radioactive isotopes ranging from 81 to 113 have been obtained by different types of nuclear reactions.

 The most stable isotopes like 92Nb have a radioactive half-life equal to 34.7 million years.
 The least stable isotope 113Nb has a half-life of 30 milliseconds.

-Production process
+Production Process

 • The mineral of niobium and tantalum is fused with potassium carbonate and extracted with water.
 The insoluble hydroxide of iron and manganese is largely eliminated by the process.